Rick Auerbach: Cincinnati Reds

 Just as Spring training 1977 was beginning, the Dodgers sent Auerbach to the New York Mets for pitcher Hank Webb.
 He appeared in 22 games for the triple A Tidewater Tides when he was the player to be named later in the deal that sent Lenny Randle to the Mets from the Texas Rangers.
+On June 15, 1977, his contract was sold to the Cincinnati Reds.

 Auerbach saw a slightly increased role in 1978.
 On April 22, he hit his first home run in nearly four years off San Francisco's Vida Blue.
 His second home run of the season initiated a come from behind rally against the Dodgers on July 2, yet Auerbach was batting just .167 through July.
 He would then go on a 12-for-19 tear that would raise his average to .327 for the season.

 Following Pete Rose's departure via free agency, Auerbach saw more playing time at third base in 1979.
 He continued to be thorn in the side of his former franchise, but it took a personal turn during the Dodgers' May 25 17–6 mauling of the Reds.
 With the Dodgers already ahead 14–2, Lopes drilled a 3–0 fastball for three-run home run.
 Auerbach found that 'unsporting', and a bench-clearing brawl ensued.
 On June 27, he went 3-for-5 with three doubles and two RBIs in the Reds' 9–1 victory over the Dodgers.

 He batted .210 with one home run and twelve RBIs for a Reds team that captured the National League West by a game and a half over the Houston Astros.
 Auerbach went hitless in two at bats in the 1979 National League Championship Series against the Pittsburgh Pirates.

 Auerbach batted .333 in 24 games for the Reds in 1980 when his contract was purchased by the Texas Rangers on his wedding day of July 19.
 He never reported to his new team, and sat out the remainder of the season.